Problem 1

 Problem 2

-In a regular pentagon, segments are drawn each connecting one end of each side with $n$ different points on the adjacent side clockwise.
+In a regular pentagon, segments are drawn each connecting one end of each side with different points on the adjacent side clockwise.
 Into how many non-overlapping regions is the pentagon divided?

 Solution